 Most of us probably remember the early days of VoIP services – the call quality left much to be desired then.
 To have high-quality calls, businesses chose PBX instead.
 Nowadays, the quality of calls using both technologies is similar, and HD voice calls have slowly become the norm.

 With PBX, the call quality depends mainly on the hardware, which includes the routers and phone models.
-If the system is appropriately set up and the phone models are high-quality, then so will be the calls.
+If the system is appropriately set up and the phone models are high-quality, then so will the calls.

 #4 Scalability and ease of upgrading

-Upgrading or scaling a VoIP network isn't the slightest problem.
+Upgrading or scaling a VoIP network isn’t the slightest problem.
 If you need to, you can easily switch to a higher VoIP plan, order more phones, or add new users.
 If you need another phone number (even an international one) in your company, you can add one in just a few minutes and use it straight away.
 The most you will need to do is to consider upgrading your internet plan.
-If you are thinking about switching your current router or phones to newer models, that's not a problem either.
+If you are thinking about switching your current router or phone to newer models, that’s not a problem either.
 You can even use the same VoIP plan in different offices!
 Also, you can just as easily remove phone numbers or move to a lower plan.

 VoIP also comes with several features that are either not available for PBX phones or are very expensive to add.
 You can even ask your VoIP provider to add custom features that are needed by your company.